Skip to main content

 If you have any questions about the event, please email outreach@robinson.cam.ac.uk.

-Robinson College is working with Slaughter and May, an international law firm, to provide an insight into law for Year 12 students considering applying to study Law at university.
-This will entail an introduction to Law as a university course, workshops to practise the skills required of Cambridge Law students, as well as a chance to explore both the academic study of law and its practice.
+Robinson College is working with Slaughter and May, an international law firm, to provide an insight into law for Year 12 students intending to study Law at university.
+This will entail an introduction to Law as a university course at Cambridge, as well as workshops to practise the key skills required of lawyers in a professional setting, giving participants an insight into both the study and practice of law.
+Participants will also hear about the day-to-day activities and realities of working as a trainee solicitor at a top international firm.

-This will be a day event hosted at Robinson College, one of the Colleges that form the University of Cambridge.
-The event is free-of-charge, with lunch provided by the College.
-Travel expenses are covered for students eligible within our Travel Costs policy.
-For participants travelling from further afield (over 3 hours) the College may be able to provide you with accommodation the night before.
+This will be a day event hosted on Monday 27th July 2026 at Robinson College, one of the Colleges which forms the University of Cambridge.
+The event is entirely free-of-charge, with lunch provided by the College.

-The Law Residential is open to students currently in Year 12 (England & Wales), Year 13 (Northern Ireland) or S5 (Scotland) and studying at a UK state-maintained school (i.e. non-fee paying).
+The Law Insight Day is open to students currently in Year 12 (England & Wales), Year 13 (Northern Ireland) or S5 (Scotland) and studying at a UK state-maintained school (i.e. non-fee paying).

-The programme is open to students who identify with at least one of the following criteria:
+In order to be eligible for the programme, applicants must identify with at least one of the following criteria:

 • Currently in or have previously been in local authority care and/or estranged students;